BCCIP

-BRCA2 and CDKN1A-interacting protein is a protein that in humans is encoded by the BCCIP gene.
+BRCA2 and CDKN1A-interacting protein is a protein that is encoded by the BCCIP gene in humans.

-This gene product was isolated on the basis of its interaction with BRCA2 and p21 proteins.
+This gene product was isolated based on its interaction with BRCA2 and p21 proteins.
 It is an evolutionarily conserved nuclear protein with multiple interacting domains.
 The N-terminal half shares moderate homology with regions of calmodulin and M-calpain, suggesting that it may also bind calcium.
 Functional studies indicate that this protein may be an important cofactor for BRCA2 in tumor suppression, and a modulator of CDK2 kinase activity via p21.
 Several transcript variants encoding different isoforms have been described for this gene.